E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_copolymer/readme.rst

 Purpose of Module
 _________________

-Recently, the epigenetic and the tri-dimensional structure of fly genome is studied by means of *block-copolymer*.
+The epigenetic and the tri-dimensional structure of fly genome is studied by means of *block-copolymer*.
-The *block-copolymer* is made of more than one monomer species.
+The *block-copolymer* is a polymer made of more than one monomer species.
 The epigenetic information do not involve alterations in the DNA but `histone <https://en.wikipedia.org/wiki/Histone>`_ tails modifications.
 This uni-dimensional information can be projected along the contour of a *block-copolymer* model.
 Then, every pairwise of monomers interacts according to the epigenetic states leading to specific pattern of interactions.